FrustratedGameDev/project2/README.md

 #### Results

+#### Bad Smells
+If labels have very short times then we know that they were barely used.
+This could be an instance of forgetting to adjust the label on an issue.

 ### Feature 4: Number of Commits per week
 Finding the number of commits per week could help us determine which people were participating and not.
 Also, it could help us spot gaps in participation.